Bradwall: Roads

 The main road through Bradwall is Bradwall Road, which runs from Middlewich in the northwest, to Sandbach in the South.
 A 1.5 mi stretch of the M6 motorway passes through the east of the parish, which is a couple of miles from the M6 Exit 17.
 Before the motorway was built in the 1960s, and still available to local traffic, Bradwall is served by the A54 Middlewich to Holmes Chapel road to the north, the A50 Holmes Chapel to Arclid in the east, the A534 Arclid to Sandbach to the south, and the A533 Sandbach to Middlewich in the west.

 Walking

 There are several public footpaths forming rights of way in Bradwall.
 For example, a 1.25 mi footpath runs from Congleton Road in Sandbach, northwards through the fields and across the Small Brook to Bradwall Manor, and another 1.25 mi footpath runs from the end of Vicarage Lane in Elworth, northeastwards across the Small Brook, Wood Lane to Bradwall Lane near the junction of Pillar Box Lane.

 Nearby transport

 Manchester International Airport is about 25 mi from Bradwall.
-The nearest airfield is about 4 mi away at Arclid Airfield, currently used by Cheshire Microlights.
 A few miles north of Bradwall, RAF Cranage was built during the Second World War, and was operational between 1940 and 1958.

 There are no bus services into Bradwall.
 There nearest services are a couple of miles away in Sandbach.